How to Build an MVP: Complete Guide (Including AI MVPs in 2026)

 When to Start With a Prototype

-A well-built prototype can unlock a funding conversation that a Figma file can't.
-We build interactive, investor-ready prototypes in 1–3 weeks when founders need validation before the full MVP commitment.
+A well-built prototype can open a funding conversation that a Figma file cannot.
+RaftLabs builds interactive, investor-ready prototypes in 1–3 weeks when founders need validation before the full MVP commitment.
 See our startup MVP development page for how the two stages connect.

 When to Go Straight to MVP

 The rule of thumb: if your biggest uncertainty is "will users want this?" start with a prototype.
-If it's "will users keep using this?" build the MVP.
+If it is "will users keep using this?" build the MVP.

 What Is an AI MVP?

-An AI MVP (Minimum Viable Product) is a functional, pared-down version of your application that integrates artificial intelligence to solve one core problem.
-It’s designed to validate the product’s value before you commit to a full-scale investment.
+An AI MVP is a functional, pared-down version of your application that integrates artificial intelligence to solve one core problem.
+It is designed to validate the product's value before you commit to a full-scale investment.

-The focus of AI MVP development is not on building every feature, but on showing how AI adds measurable value.
+The focus is not on building every feature.
+It is on showing how AI adds measurable value.
 With just enough data, automation, and functionality, it allows you to test with real users in real conditions.

-While both approaches aim to validate ideas quickly, AI MVP development follows a very different path compared to traditional MVPs.
-The distinction lies not only in technology but also in how data, iteration, and scalability are handled.
+Both approaches aim to validate ideas quickly, but AI MVP development follows a different path.
+The distinction is in how data, iteration, and scalability are handled.

 | Aspect | Traditional MVP | AI MVP Development |